 - 1. Life before Christ: What was most important to you?
 What common attitudes or circumstances could Rwandans identify with?
 What substitute for God did you use to find meaning in your life (sports/fitness, success at work, marriage, sex, making money, drugs/alcohol, entertainment, etc.)? - 2.
 Realizing your need for Christ: What significant steps led to your conversion?
 What needs, hurts or problems made you dissatisfied with the way you were living without God (consider choosing a theme from step one)?
 How did God get your attention?
 What motivated you? - 3.
 Committing your life to Christ: How did you specifically commit to Christ (repentance, conversation, prayer)?
 Where did that happen?
 What did you say in your prayer?
-Be specific and avoid Christianese or church-like phrases such as altar-call, asked Jesus to come into my heart, prayed the sinner's prayer, etc.

-4. The difference in your life: How has Jesus helped change you for the better?
-What benefits have you experienced or felt?
-What problems have been resolved?
-How has it helped your relationships?
+Be specific and avoid Christianese or church-like phrases such as altar-call, asked Jesus to come into my heart, prayed the sinner's prayer, etc. - 4.
+The difference in your life: How has Jesus helped change you for the better?
+How has Jesus influenced your relationships?
 How do you choose Jesus each day?